+Body language is a large part of how your characters will communicate with one another.
 You need your story to move forward, and character interaction is a big part of that.
-However, not all communication is spoken.
-When we communicate with one another, we also use Body Language.
+When we communicate with one another, we use Body Language.
 Even if your story is designed to be read, not viewed, you still need to include Body Language.
 I’ll be writing about how to write it into your story.

 Show Don’t Tell

 Show don’t tell is an important part of how to communicate your character’s thoughts and feelings to your audience.
 It allows your audience to feel part of the character’s interiority and draws them into the story.
 Show don’t tell makes your story and characters feel more real.

 Body Language is a strong way to show not tell what your character is feeling.
 For instance, if you tell your readers your character is angry then they will understand what that emotion is.
 But, it won’t feel inclusive of your reader, and it makes for dry reading.
 By showing their body language, not telling the emotion, you pull your audience in.